-I am a Postdoctoral Fellow at the Stanford Internet Observatory and Stanford's Center for International Security and Cooperation (CISAC).
+I am a Postdoctoral Fellow at Stanford University's Stanford Internet Observatory and the Center for International Security and Cooperation (CISAC).
 My research focuses on international political economy questions related to the use of new technology (especially cryptocurrency) as well as how new technology can be used to study traditional international political economy questions.

 I earned a PhD in political science from the University of Pennsylvania.
 My dissertation examines cross-national variation in anti-money laundering enforcement looking specifically at cryptocurrency.
 My research has been supported by the University of Pennsylvania GAPSA Provost Fellowship for Innovation and the Christopher H. Browne Center for International Politics.

 Before beginning my doctorate, I earned a B.A. in International Studies with honors at the University of Alabama.
 I have lived and studied Arabic in Amman, Jordan and Meknes, Morocco as a Foreign Language and Area Studies Fellow and a Critical Language Scholarship recipient.
 I also lived and studied in Mannheim, Germany, in addition to interning at the U.S. Consulate General Frankfurt (Frankfurt, Germany) and working for two years as an executive project manager.

 1) How Strong Are Anti-Money Laundering Laws in Practice?
 Evidence from Cryptocurrency